Sex and Gender-Based Misconduct Policy (Title IX)

 The following are the sanctions that may be imposed upon students or organizations singly or in combination:

-- Probation: A written reprimand for violation of the Policy, providing for more severe disciplinary sanctions in the event that the Respondent is found in violation of any College policy, procedure, or directive within a specified period of time.
+- Probation: A written reprimand for violation of the Policy, providing for more severe disciplinary sanctions in the event that the Respondent is found in violation of any University policy, procedure, or directive within a specified period of time.
 Terms of the probation will be specified and may include denial of specified privileges, exclusion from extracurricular activities, no-contact orders, and/or other measures deemed appropriate.

 - Suspension: Cessation of student status for a definite period of time and/or until specific criteria are met.